We will be off Thanksgiving day, orders will begin processing again November 27th. Happy Thanksgiving!

 Schedule IV and V Controlled Substances

-There is not a lot of difference between Schedule IV and V. All substances on this list have a low potential for abuse, dependency, and have some medical benefits.
+There is not a lot of difference between Schedule IV and V.

 Schedule IV controlled substances include: